chung-leong/react-seq/examples/payment/README.md

 ## Final thoughts

-In a typical web application (or any computer program, for that matter), we would have code that reacts to user input and code that acts on the user's behalf.
+In a typical web application (or any computer program, for that matter), we have code that reacts to user input and code that acts on the user's behalf.
 React-seq basically lets you deal with this second part too within React.
-I hope you find this approach potentially useful.
+I hope you find this approach useful.
 Thank you for your time.
 As always [comments and suggestions](https://github.com/chung-leong/react-seq/discussions) are totally welcomed.